-We changed our investment approach and related asset allocation for the U.S. and Canada plans during 2016 to a liability-driven investment approach by which a higher proportion of investments will be in interest-rate sensitive investments (fixed income) under an activemanagement approach as compared to the prior passive investment strategy.
-The approach seeks to protect the current funded status of the plans from market volatility with a greater asset allocation to interestrate sensitive assets.
+Our investment approach and related asset allocation for the U.S. and Canada plans is a liability-driven investment approach by which a higher proportion of investments will be in interest-rate sensitive investments (fixed income) under an active-management approach.
+The approach seeks to protect the current funded status of the plans from market volatility with a greater asset allocation to interest-rate sensitive assets.
 The greater allocation to interest-rate sensitive assets is expected to reduce volatility in plan funded status by more closely matching movements in asset values to changes in liabilities.

 Our current investment policy for our pension plans is to balance risk and return through diversified portfolios of actively-managed equity index instruments, fixed income index securities, and shortterm investments.
 Maturities for fixed income securities are managed such that sufficient liquidity exists to meet near-term benefit payment obligations.
 The asset allocation is reviewed regularly and portfolio investments are rebalanced to the targeted allocation when considered appropriate or to raise sufficient liquidity when necessary to meet near-term benefit payment obligations.
-For 2020 net periodic pension cost, we assumed an expected long-term rate of return on assets, which is based on the fair value of plan assets, of 5.30 percent for U.S. plans and approximately 3.86 percent for Canadian plans.
+For 2020 net periodic pension cost, we assumed an expected long-term rate of return on assets, which is based on the fair value of plan assets, of 5.30 percent for U.S. plans and approximately 3.81 percent for Canadian plans.
 In developing the expected long-term rate of return assumption on plan assets, which consist mainly of U.S. and Canadian debt and equity securities, management evaluated historical rates of return achieved on plan assets and the asset allocation of the plans, input from our independent actuaries and investment consultants, and historical trends in long-term inflation rates.
 Projected return estimates made by such consultants are based upon broad equity and bond indices.
 We also maintain several funded pension plans in other international locations.
 The expected returns on plan assets for these plans are determined based on each plan's investment approach and asset allocations.
-A hypothetical 25 basis point decrease in the expected long-term rate of return assumption would increase 2020 net periodic pension cost for the U.S. and Canada plans by less than \$1 million each.
+A hypothetical 25 basis point decrease in the expected long-term rate of return assumption would increase 2021 net periodic pension cost for the U.S. and Canada plans by approximately \$1 million each.

 Healthcare cost trend rates are used in valuing our postretirement benefit obligations and are established based upon actual health care cost trends and consultation with actuaries and benefit providers.
-At December 31, 2019, the health care cost trend rate assumptions for the next year for the U.S., Canada, and Brazil plans were 6.00 percent, 5.83 percent and 7.38 percent, respectively.
+At December 31, 2020, the health care cost trend rate assumptions for the next year for the U.S., Canada, and Brazil plans were 5.90 percent, 5.83 percent and 7.07 percent, respectively.